wvwwvwwv/scalable-concurrent-containers/README.md

 assert_eq!(hashmap.retain(|key, value| *key == 1 && *value == 0), (1, 2));
 ```

-Asynchronous methods can be used in asynchronous code blocks; *asynchronous methods yield the task executor when the target mutex cannot be acquired ([#49](https://github.com/wvwwvwwv/scalable-concurrent-containers/issues/49))*.
+Asynchronous methods can be used in asynchronous code blocks.

 ```rust
 use scc::HashMap;